-Beginning in the 2006 - 07 school year, Protective Services will be offered as a 3-year program for students in grades 10-12.
-Students will receive training in physical development, the judicial system, equipment operations, emergency assessment, and emergency treatment.
-There will be a cooperative relationship between the Protective Service program and the Warren County Sheriff's Department, the PA State Police, Warren City Police, and all Municipal Police in Warren County as well as the Warren County Emergency Services Management.
-Students in the program will have the opportunity to achieve certification in CPR, AED, First Aid, Telecommunications, and Basic EMT.
-Students in the Protective Service Program will also have the opportunity to observe professionals in action through job shadowing, internships, and class visitations.
-Additional teacher certifications in specialized training area will be required.
+Students will receive training in physical fitness, the judicial system, equipment operations, emergency assessment, and emergency treatment.
+There will be a cooperative relationship between the Protective Service program and the Warren County Sheriff's Office, the PA State Police, Warren City Police, and all Municipal Police in Warren County as well as the Warren County Emergency Services Management.
+Students in the program will have the opportunity to achieve certification in CPR, AED, First Aid, Telecommunications, and EMT.
+Students in the Protective Services Program will also have the opportunity to observe professionals in action through job shadowing, internships, and class visitations.

-Professional attitudes will be developed through the VICA Club and class activities.
+Professional attitudes will be developed through Skills USA and class activities.